 - 1. Cleanliness and neatness without offensive odor are required.
 This includes perfume/cologne. - 2.
 Solid navy blue scrub pants correctly sized and fitting at waist, and white scrub top, clean, neat, pressed, and unstained.
 All-white socks.
 Uniforms must be purchased through the University's Book Store. - 3.
 A plain white turtleneck or crew neck long sleeve shirt (non-thermal type) under scrub top is also acceptable.
 Performance/athletic material is not permitted. - 4.
 Clean white uniform shoes, or entirely white sneakers (used only for clinical education purposes).
 Sneakers with mesh or canvas materials are not permitted. - 5.
-Lab jackets/coats are recommended if clinical assignment area necessitates additional clothing for warmth.

-- 6. Holy Family student identification patch (purchased through the Bookstore) must be sewn onto the upper left sleeve of each scrub top and lab coat (or jacket). - 7.
+Lab jackets/coats are recommended if clinical assignment area necessitates additional clothing for warmth. - 6.
+Holy Family student identification patch (purchased through the Bookstore) must be sewn onto the upper left sleeve of each scrub top and lab coat (or jacket). - 7.
 Holy Family issued radiation monitor at waist or collar level (collar if lead apron is worn).
-If a clinical education setting issues a second radiation monitor, students should follow institutional guidelines regarding how to wear the monitor. - 8.
-Simple post earrings (two maximum in earlobe only), one flat ring/band and a watch (no smart watches) are acceptable.
+If a clinical education setting issues a second radiation monitor, students should follow institutional guidelines regarding how to wear the monitor.

+- 8. Simple post earrings (two maximum in earlobe only), one flat ring/band and a watch (no smart watches) are acceptable.
 Any exposed body jewelry (including tongue), other than that worn in the ear or on the finger is prohibited. - 9.
 Identification (ID) badges issued by clinical education settings must be visibly displayed.
 If no clinical agency ID is issued, the student's Holy Family ID must be visibly displayed. - 10.
 Hair must be neat in appearance, worn up or secured off the face (a ponytail if chin length or longer) and of a natural color.
 A single solid white, navy, tan or black headband may be worn. - 11.
 Beards should be neat, clean and well groomed, not of extreme length and should not interfere with the performance of clinical education assignments.
 Mustaches are permitted otherwise facial hair should be shaven daily. - 12.
 All tattoos must be completely covered by a secured means at all times. - 13.
 Lead markers: "R" and "L" with student initials must be on the student's person during all scheduled clinical assignments.
 Students not having a both a left & right side marker during clinical assignments will be dismissed from clinical.
-Time missed due to lack of side markers will be included in the clinical attendance factor for that semester.
-Students are not permitted to use "Radhesive" marker adhesive, only tape is permitted in both laboratory and clinical settings. - 14.
+Time missed due to lack of side markers will be included in the clinical attendance factor for that semester. - 14.
 Fingernails must be short and neatly trimmed.
 Artificial nails, nail tips, dips, or gel manicures are not permitted.
 Nail polish, if worn, must be clear or light in color.
-Hand washing, following contact with each patient is required. - 15.
-O.R. scrubs issued by clinical education settings are only to be worn in the O.R.
+Hand washing, following contact with each patient is required. - 15.O.R. scrubs issued by clinical education settings are only to be worn in the O.R.
 Students are expected to follow clinical education settings' policies on attire in between O.R. cases.
 Students are expected to wear regular uniform clothing to clinical, change into O.R. scrubs when completing O.R. assignments and change back into regular uniform when O.R. cases are completed.
-At no time is it acceptable for O.R. scrubs issued by clinical agencies to be in the student's possession outside of the clinical agency.
-If is it discovered that a student took OR scrubs from a clinical setting, the student will be dismissed for theft. - 16.
+At no time is it acceptable for O.R. scrubs issued by clinical agencies to be in the student's possession outside of the clinical agency. - 16.
 False eyelashes/eyelash extensions are not permitted in the clinical setting.
 Students with false eyelashes/eyelash extensions will be sent home and not permitted to return until the eyelashes are removed.